Tornadoes of 2013: June 19 (Europe)

 On June 19, a very unstable air mass developed over northeastern France.
 With CAPE levels of 5,000 J/kg, helicity of 239 m2/s2, and dew points as high as 23 C, numerous severe thunderstorms developed across the region.
 One of these storms produced a destructive F3 tornado near the town of Châtillon-sur-Seine, France, in the department of Côte-d'Or.
 In addition to the tornado, the parent supercell thunderstorm produced extensive straight-line wind damage from multiple microbursts, which occurred in the rough terrain surrounding Châtillon-sur-Seine.
 The tornadic supercell that produced this tornado formed around 4:45 pm local time.
 A high-precipitation type supercell, the storm quickly developed a significant downdraft.
 The tornado was estimated to have touched down around 5:40 pm along the north side of the rear-flank downdraft.
 Moving along an intermittent path to the northeast and later east-northeast, the tornado fluctuated between F1 and F2 intensity.
 As the storm moved over Étrochey, the tornado reached F3 strength and destroyed a stone barn, debarked and defoliated trees, broke concrete electrical poles, and tossed a heavy gate several hundred meters.
 Other structures in the area sustained major roof damage, and tiles from the roofs of damaged buildings were found up to 500 m away embedded in the ground.
 As it moved into Montliot-et-Courcelles, a home was largely destroyed, with debris strewn over several hundred meters, and other nearby homes were damaged as well.
 Overall, the tornado moved along a discontinuous path 14 km long and reached a maximum width of 250 m.
 A total of 20 homes were severely damaged or destroyed while 190 more sustained varying degrees of damage.
 One person sustained minor injuries in relation to the tornado.
 This was the strongest tornado in France since the deadly 2008 F4 Hautmont tornado.
 In Germany, an F2 tornado struck Reddingen, causing damage to structures and snapping numerous large trees.
 A strong F2 tornado that ripped roofs off of homes and downed many trees and power lines was also confirmed in Kuralovo, Russia.

 July

-There were 61 tornadoes reported in the U.S. in July; however, 72 were later confirmed.

-July 1–2

-Several weak tornadoes touched down in the Eastern United States during the first two days of July.
-On the 1st, an EF1 tornado moved through Windsor, Connecticut, causing widespread damage.
-Other tornadoes touched down in Connecticut, New Jersey, Maryland, Illinois, and Florida.
-On July 2, an EF1 tornado struck near Florence, South Carolina, where several site-built homes and mobile homes were either damaged or destroyed and nine people were injured.
-Two other brief tornadoes affected North Carolina and Illinois, causing minimal damage.